eszterkv/eszter.space/content/blog/wfh.md

 Well, for me, it is time, energy and freedom.

-- __Time:__ my commute is 30 seconds now.
+- __Time:__ My commute is 30 seconds now.
 In London, it was a not so terrible 40 minutes, but if we add that up, it’s almost an hour and a half a day!
-- __Energy:__ the emotional drain of spending time with something so utterly useless as commute, and the cognitive load of interruptions at work, plus being confined to a city where I had difficulties to really relax.
+- __Energy:__ The emotional drain of spending time with something so utterly useless as commute, the cognitive load of interruptions at work, and being confined to a city where I had difficulties to really relax used to exhaust me.
+Now, I have some usable brain power left after I finish my day.
 - __Freedom:__ On a low level, I am free of non-essential interruptions.
 On a higher level, I can live wherever, as long as I can manage to match HQ office hours.

 For me, these are the true benefits of working remotely.